MickyHCorbett/MorfLess/package/installation.md

 Use the following AWS CLI command to copy the content of the local package folder to S3:

-> aws s3 cp _local_package_bucket_/ s3://morfless-package/ --recursive
+        aws s3 cp <local_package_bucket>/ s3://morfless-package/ --recursive

 ## Cloud Formation Set Up

 The cloud formation templates can be found under [package/cloudformation](https://github.com/MickyHCorbett/MorfLess/tree/master/package/cloudformation).
 You can run these in the CloudFormation GUI within your AWS console or by command lines.

-Before using any cloudformation template, create a separate folder for them and copy them from the git clone.
+Before using any CloudFormation template, create a separate folder for them and copy them from the git clone.
 That way you won't have to overwrite the defaults.

 ### MorfLess: Part1 - Create Morfless Elements

-The cloudformation file MorfLess-Part1-CreateMorflessElements.yml contains the following Parameter section:
+The CloudFormation file MorfLess-Part1-CreateMorflessElements.yml contains the following Parameter section:

     Parameters:
        morflessS3WebsiteBucket: